datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L02-plot-multiple-shapefiles-custom-legend.md

 {% include _toc.html %}

 ## About
-This tutorial explains builds upon [vector 01 -  to work with shapefile attributes in `R`]({{ site.baseurl }}//R/shapefile-attributes-in-R/). and explores how to plot multiple shapefiles using baseplot in R. It then covers how to create a custom legend with colors and symbols that match your plot.
+This tutorial builds upon [vector 01 -  to work with shapefile attributes in `R`]({{ site.baseurl }}//R/shapefile-attributes-in-R/) and explores how to plot multiple shapefiles using base R graphics.
+It then covers how to create a custom legend with colors and symbols that match your plot.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.